 - Help establish and support the economic viability of Indigenous businesses that are Quandamooka majority-owned.

 - Increase participation by Quandamooka Indigenous people in local business activities.

 - Support wider regional economic activity and growth.

-- Increase the availability and/or quality of goods and services.
+- Increase availability and/or quality of goods and services.

 Expected social benefits

-- Career and skills development opportunities for Quandamooka people
+- Opportunities for career and skills development for Quandamooka people.

 - Reduced socio-economic inequality.